BartStolarek/Decoupled-Frontend-Backend-Web-Application-Template/README.md

 Execute `python manage.py runserver` to start the server.

+### Expose the localhost server to the internet

+Using ngrok you can expose your localhost server to the internet.
+This is useful for testing your server on different devices or connecting to a webflow website.

+1. Download ngrok from the following link: https://ngrok.com/download or for linux execute:

+`curl -s https://ngrok-agent.s3.amazonaws.com/ngrok.asc | sudo tee /etc/apt/trusted.gpg.d/ngrok.asc >/dev/null && echo "deb https://ngrok-agent.s3.amazonaws.com buster main" | sudo tee /etc/apt/sources.list.d/ngrok.list && sudo apt update && sudo apt install ngrok`

+2. Sign up and get your token

+3. Authenticate your ngrok agent.
+You only have to do this once.
+The Authtoken is saved in the default configuration file.
+Run this code in your terminal
+`ngrok config add-authtoken <token>`

+4. Run the following command in your terminal to expose your localhost server to the internet

+`ngrok http <your port>`

+5. Obtain your ngrok url and use it to connect to your server from any device.
+It is found under the "Forwarding" section of the ngrok terminal.

+6. Remove the visit page warning in your request header by adding the following code in to your request header

+`'ngrok-skip-browser-warning': 'true'`

 ### Make updates to database using flask migrate

 1. Make changes to your code that need to be reflected in to database